mddazure/az-latency-test/README.md

 ## The Solution

-Because one of the West Europe region's physical Availability Zones is close to the Amsterdam2 Expressroute peering node, which has high bandwidth Expressroute Direct service, and third party hosting space from Interxion is available in the same data center, a solution presented itself.
-The physical layout of Azure West Europe made it possible to host the HPC compute clusters in Azure physically very close to the storage platform, with low latency high bandwith connectivity between the two.
+As one of Azure West Europe's physical Availability Zones is close to the Amsterdam2 Expressroute peering node, and third party hosting space from Interxion is available in the same data center, a solution presented itself.
+The physical layout of Azure West Europe made it possible to host the HPC compute clusters in Azure physically very close to the storage platform, with low latency, high bandwith connectivity between the two.

 Building the solution involved of these steps:

 - Pin the deployment of the HPC compute clusters to the physical AZ located at Schiphol-Rijk.
 - Rackspace to host the Powerscale F900 storage platform in the Interxion AMS8 data center, where the Expressroute Amsterdam2 Expressroute peering node is located.
 - Connect the storage platform to a 100Gbps Expressroute Direct port.
-- Enable Fastpath, removing the ExpressRoute Gateway from the data path to make the full ER Direct bandwdith available between the compute nodes in Azure and the storage platform.
+- Enable Fastpath, removing the Expressroute Gateway from the data path making the full ER Direct bandwdith available between the compute nodes in Azure and the Powerscale storage platform.

 ![image](images/arch.png)